-The commission may request an electricity transmission company to report outcomes achieved in meeting the expectations set out in this statement.
-This data and other information about how the expectations are being adhered to will be reported publicly and compliance levels will be taken into account by the commission in its approach to a Code of Practice.
+The commission will require relevant electricity transmission companies to report outcomes achieved in meeting the expectations set out in this statement.
+Information about how the expectations are being adhered to will be reported publicly and compliance levels will be taken into account by the commission in its approach to a Code of Practice.